xrrocha/word-scrambler/README.md

   enrich existing classes with handy, macro-like functionality (more on this below)
 - All exceptions are treated as unchecked
-- Common lambda patterns, like joining results in a `String`, are idiomatic
+- Common lambda patterns, like collecting results in a `String`, are idiomatic

 👉 A note on terminology: Kotlin uniformly calls executable units _functions_, rather than _methods_.
 For a function to be deemed a method it must be